-Your net(s) will stand out, and any splits or discontinuities that lie in the return path, such as split lines or blowouts created by through-hole pads and vias, will be easier to see.
+Your net(s) will stand out, and any splits or discontinuities that lie in the return path, such as split lines or blowouts created by though-holes, will be easy to see.

 The definition of differential pairs can be done during schematic capture, or they can be defined once the design has been transferred to board layout.
 A core requirement of defining a pair on the schematic is to include an